 Consolidated Plan Public Meeting

-The Division of Energy, Housing and Community Resources (DEHCR) is in the very early stages of the planning process for the upcoming 2020 – 2024 Wisconsin 5-year Consolidated Plan.
-DEHCR will ensure that all relevant organizations are represented and have an opportunity to provide input.
-We intend on having multiple state-wide meetings in 2019.
+The Division of Energy, Housing and Community Resources (DEHCR) held planning meetings for the 2020 – 2024 Wisconsin 5-year Consolidated Plan.
+DEHCR contacted all relevant organizations to provide input.

-We would appreciate your feedback to help us define our goals and the prioritization of these funds in the years ahead by attending one of the following Public Hearings:
+DEHCR requested feedback to help us define our goals and the prioritization of the covered funds in the years ahead at the following Public Meetings: